 - Use Spanish vocabulary related to counting, telling time, and days of the week

-- Discuss pastimes, vacationing, shopping, and people's likes and dislikes in Spanish
+- Use vocabulary for pastimes, vacationing, shopping, and people's likes and dislikes in Spanish

 - Describe basic family members as well as personalities and physical traits in Spanish

-- Interpret and explain Spanish terms relating to the community, volunteer work, natural disaster and emergencies
+- Interpret and articulate Spanish terms relating to the community, volunteer work, natural disaster and emergencies

 - Differentiate and apply past, present, and infinitive tense verbs as well as imperfect and preterite tenses in Spanish